RobThePCGuy/BlueStacks-Root-GUI/README.md

 # BlueStacks Root GUI

+>[!IMPORTANT]
+> This is an **unofficial modification**.
+It is not supported by the BlueStacks team, nor should you blame me or them if your dishwasher blows up.
+Work **IN** Progress only use if you are crazy!
+> As always, I am happy to accept help.

 This is an AIO application designed to simplify the configuration part of my original tutorial on how to [root BlueStacks](https://github.com/RobThePCGuy/Root-Bluestacks-with-Kitsune-Mask/) with Kitsune Mask.
 If you want to do things manually, then the original repo is where you go.
 This tool will allow you to toggle root access and read/write (R/W) modes for BlueStacks instances.
 It provides an intuitive interface for managing these settings without manually editing configuration files.
+It will not automatically download BlueStacks or Magisk, nor install either.. yet.

 ## Features